lbransby1/lbransby1.github.io/projects.md

----
-title: Tabular Machine Learning Prediction on UFC fights
+## Tabular Machine Learning Prediction on UFC fights
----

 A machine learning pipeline that predicts the outcome of UFC fights based on historical data, performance metrics, and round-based statistics.